How to play Crazy On You by Heart

 Need a bit of help?

-Modern Guitar Chord Styles 1 is the perfect companion for our song guides- it is specifically designed to help beginners speed up their chord changes, master their strumming patterns, and many other techniques.
+Modern Guitar Chord Styles 1 & 2 are perfect companions for our song guides- They are specifically designed to help beginners speed up their chord changes, master their strumming patterns, bar chords, arpeggios and many other techniques.